lynnadelesadler/Sadlers-Blog-Space/README.md

 - WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created.

-    - WHEN I click on an existing blog post, THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment.
+    - WHEN I click on an existing blog post, THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment and delete the comment.

     ![comment](./images/comment%20page.JPG)